Iriomote cat: Projects and activities

-In 1977, Prince Philip, Duke of Edinburgh wrote a letter addressed to Crown Prince Akihito regarding the preservation of the Iriomote cat.
-The report attached to the letter (written by Professor Leyhausen) suggested outlawing any further migration to the island as well as banning the cultivation of the land.
+In 1977, Prince Philip wrote a letter addressed to Crown Prince Akihito regarding the preservation of the Iriomote cat.
+The report attached to the letter written by Professor Leyhausen suggested outlawing any further migration to the island, as well as banning the cultivation of the land.
 In response, Crown Prince Akihito said that he wished for a way that would allow for the preservation of the cats and the continued habitation of people on the island.
 He also explained that the prime minister at the time, Takeo Fukuda, was considering the implementation of a wildlife sanctuary on Iriomote.

 In 1972, the National Museum of Nature and Science prepared for researching the ecology of Iriomote cats, and in November 1973 the World Wide Fund for Nature and the Ministry of the Environment conducted a joint preliminary investigation regarding the cat's ecology, and from 1974 the Ministry of the Environment conducted a comprehensive investigation that lasted three years.
 After that, there were three more investigations beginning in 1982, 1992, and 2005.

-In 1979, the EPA began a three-year-long feeding operation in order to increase the survival rate of kittens, but these actions have received some criticism.
+In 1979, the EPA began a three-year-long feeding operation in order to increase the survival rate of kittens, but these actions have received criticism.

 Since the Iriomote cat's discovery, various investigations have taken place.
 In 2006, automatic cameras and radio telemetry were used in order to understand the cats' state of life.
-Pathological tests regarding the contagiousness of diseases were also conducted, and tests on feces and food leftovers were also done.
+Pathological tests regarding the contagiousness of diseases were also conducted, and tests on faeces and food leftovers were also done.
 They also compiled records of cat sightings by locals and tourists.